theo-ardouin/courses/exs/socks.md

 (Based on a true story!)

-You recevied socks for Christmas.
+You received socks for Christmas.
 A lot of socks.
 You like socks.
 But, for some reason, you just can't quite grasp the concept of pairing socks according to their patterns.